 Another benefit of CBD over THC is that it does not have psychosis-like effects4.
 It may protect users of cannabis from getting too high.

 These two cannabinoids also have differing effects on sleep; and one of the most common uses of cannabis is as a sleep aid.
 THC is thought to be the primary factor behind the sleep-inducing effects of cannabis.
 In a study5 comparing the effects of THC and CBD on sleep, THC was found to increase sleepiness and reduce the time to fall asleep the next day.
 Memory was also impaired, and changes in mood were reported.
 However, CBD was shown to counteract the sedative activity of THC and increase “awake” activity during sleep.

 Safety and legality relating to the CBD vs THC debate

 Therefore, CBD-rich oil could be the superior option to “regular” cannabis for those who are already tired most of the time.
 If you want to drive a car, you have to be alert – plus it is illegal in most places to drive under the influence of THC.
 If you want to exercise, work, or spend time with your family, you don’t want to feel constantly sleepy while doing that either.
-Overall, CBD-rich hemp extracts have advantages over those containing THC, particularly if you have or are prone to anxiety, psychosis or poor energy.
+Overall, CBD-rich hemp extracts have advantages over those containing THC.
 Plus, it is much safer when it comes to the law or chances of contaminants or adulterants.